 My point is that if you are ever in need of oxygen on a plane (not a good thing), the best way to deal with the situation would be for you to use the oxygen mask that the flight attendant so diligently instructed you to use BEFORE you attempt to give oxygen to your seatmate!
 That would make the most sense.

-This course is a great reminder for me to focus consciously on what I want in order to build that expectation that I attain the desired result.
+The course I am taking is a great reminder for me to focus consciously on what I want in order to attain the desired result.
 It provides oxygen to my soul.
 It moves my subconscious to support me and to supply me with the results I enthusiastically and passionately acclaim.
 What a support system!
 All it takes is perfect practice!.
 I realize that the only way to get rid of a habit is with a new habit.
-Just as at dinner, I realize the importance of surrounding myself with people who support me – people of like mind.
+I realize the importance of surrounding myself with people who support me – people of like mind.
 It has been said that we are all the average of the sum of the five people we hang around with the most.
 Who are you hanging out with?
 Who is YOUR tribe?

 If you don’t have supporters, find them.
 If you have supporters, tell them how much you appreciate them.
 All things are possible when we are in perfect harmony!